 Businesses are getting savvy with their content marketing skills, and standing out of the crowd is crucial for survival.
 You need to be more creative in persuading the client to buy your product, and one great way to do that is by using customer psychology to your advantage.

-It is a scientific process where you have to learn some basic aspects of how a human brain functions.
+It is a scientific process where you have to learn some fundamental aspects of how a human brain functions.
 When you create content, your goal is to make people read it.
 By integrating neuroscience and sales psychology into your content strategy, you can make your best guess at deciding what sort of content will engage your target audience.

 Neuroscience is the study of the conscious and unconscious actions of our body, and at the end of the day, a user’s decision to engage with content is led by these conscious and unconscious signals initiated by the brain.